-Family violence cases are highly sensitive matters for everyone involved.
+Family Violence Family violence cases are highly sensitive matters for all parties involved.

 Being charged with family violence is a serious offense in Texas that calls for expert representation.

 Family ties are some of the closest bonds people have with one another.
-This is not to say that everything is always bright and shiny 100% of the time, for it is a given: family members fight with each other every now and then.
-The occasional bickering session within the family is to be expected, but more serious issues occur when arguments become so heated that they morph into cases of family violence.
+This is not to say that everything is always bright and shiny 100% of the time, for it is a given: family members fight with each other sometimes.
+The occasional bickering session within the family is to be expected, but more serious issues occur when arguments become so heated that they escalate and morph into cases of family violence.

 A Closer Look At Family Violence